dish-ui/dish-ui/README.md

 Dish UI is a library for React 17 components, it's developer-friendly and easy to use.

-Please note that after installing dish-ui, do **NOT** install other React component libraries that are not part or plugin of dish-ui, which may cause conflicts.

-Design references: **Fluent Design**, Material Design, React Suite, Ant Design
-*The order is from most referenced to least referenced*

-**Please note that is NOT a fork of the React frameworks**

-### Style
-It's a modern half-plat style.
-There are not too many effects and rounded edges.

 ## Platform Supports
 Last two versions of all not-dead modern browsers